z4kn4fein/stashbox/docs/docs/guides/basics.md

 <div>

-With re-map, you can bind new implementations to a [service type](/docs/getting-started/glossary#service-type--implementation-type) and delete its old registrations in one action.
+With re-map, you can bind new implementations to a [service type](/docs/getting-started/glossary#service-type--implementation-type) and delete old registrations in one action.

 :::caution
 When there are multiple registrations mapped to a [service type](/docs/getting-started/glossary#service-type--implementation-type), `.ReMap()` will replace all of them with the given [implementation type](/docs/getting-started/glossary#service-type--implementation-type).
-If you want to replace only one specified service, use the `.ReplaceExisting()` [configuration option](/docs/configuration/registration-configuration#replace).
+If you want to replace only one specific service, use the `.ReplaceExisting()` [configuration option](/docs/configuration/registration-configuration#replace).
 :::

 </div>